bcharette0504/Review-Project-/README.md

 Compile Instructions:

-In order to compile the code you will need g++ and the name of the input file which contains the grades
+In order to compile the code you will need to use g++, then after running you will be asked to input the certain course, grades and the weight of the grades.
-       Ex. g++ name.txt -o finalgrade
+       Ex. g++ grade.cpp -o grades
+           ./grades
+           "Please enter a course: "
+            "Please enter a class section for "
+            ". (i.e exams, labs) press '/' when no more secitons are present: "
+            "Please enter the grade for "
+            "Please enter the weight for "

 Walkthrough: